juliet448/juliet448/README.md

 - Completed my training with incubator hub *LITA*
 - Enhancing my analytical mindset with incubator hub *LITA* data analysis comprehensive training, and  discovering new opportunities for personal and professional growth.

-- I’m interested in career development and growth
+- I’m interested in Data visualization and BI

 ### juliet448-business-analytics
 ---